Advertising on Instagram 2020 [Step-by-Step Guide For Newbies]

-You will not even be able to practice your mental arithmetics skills, because all the estimated calculations are already shown there: number of accounts you will reach, cost of your campaign per day.
+You will not even be able to practice your mental arithmetics skills, because all the estimated calculations are already shown there: the number of accounts you will reach, the cost of your campaign per day.

 If you haven’t added a payment method yet, Instagram will remind you about it again, and you’re all set.

-How to setup Instagram ad on Facebook
+III.
+How to Set up Instagram Ads on Facebook

-You will be redirected to the promotions management page, choose “Promote Your website” there
+You will be redirected to the promotions management page, choose “Promote Your website” there.

-you can create a post from scratch (see “AD CREATIVE”)
+- You can create a post from scratch (see “AD CREATIVE”).

-you can not choose promoting your Instagram account as a campaign purpose, only “promote a website” is possible.
+- You can not choose promoting your Instagram account as a campaign purpose; only “promote a website” is possible.

 The latter will direct you a separate page with more in-depth settings where you can specify both whom to include and whom to exclude.

-Once all the settings like targeting, budget, duration, image and captions, links and CTA button texts are checked, you’re ready to go.
+Once all the settings like targeting, budget, duration, image, and captions, links and CTA button texts are checked, you’re ready to go.

-If you want to target your ads by a number of fancy parameters like device and operational system or behaviour on your website, the third way — via Facebook Ads manager — is for you.
+If you want to target your ads by a number of fancy parameters like device and operational system or behavior on your website, the third way — via Facebook Ads manager — is for you.

-Facebook Ads manager is a tool for those who advertise like a pro.
+Facebook Ads Manager is a tool for those who advertise like a pro.
 With many bells and whistles that are nice to have for a professional, but scary to touch for a newbie.

 I would not recommend this method to those whose legs start to wobble at a sight of a dozen of selectors.
-Use simple Instagram interface instead.
+Use a simple Instagram interface instead.